zammad/zammad-admin-documentation/manage-groups.rst

 or

-2. With the permission setting via a role (Admin → Manage → Role), please see: :ref:`manage_roles`
+2. With the permission setting via a role (Admin → Manage → Role), please see: :doc:`/manage-roles`

 It is recommended to avoid using both configurations.